Cheongna Dalton School

 Cheongna Dalton School (CDS) is a secular international private college preparatory school situated in Cheongna, Incheon, South Korea, offering an American curriculum following the Dalton Plan in an English-only setting.

 Cheongna Dalton School opened to students on September 1, 2011, and has classes from pre-Kindergarten to the 12th grade.

 The present site is 46,200 m2 (11.4 acres or 497.292 sq ft) and is located in the Cheongna area.

-The school provides dormitory and day-school options but the elementary students cannot use the dorms.
+The school has dormitories and the boarding program is available to middle and high school students.
 They share the philosophy of Dalton School in New York and accept the Dalton Plan that Helen Parkhurst established during her career.
 They have accreditation from WASC and the school provides AP system classes.

 The Western Association of Schools and Colleges (WASC), based in California, accredited Cheongna Dalton School for a six-year term on July 2, 2012.
 As a condition of attending the school, a student is required to have at least one parent who holds a foreign passport, or the student must have been out of the country of Korea for more than 1,095 days at the time of enrollment.

 Campus and facilities

 The school has computers for student use, and all classrooms and facilities are fully networked.
 There are two libraries and several science laboratories.
 The auditorium, known as the Dalton Hall, is used for parent and teacher functions, fine arts productions and concerts, and it is equipped with lighting and sound systems.
 Music facilities include orchestra and choir rooms and sound-proofed practice rooms.

 Athletic facilities include a gymnasium, an equestrian course with four horses, a tennis court, a heated swimming pool, a soccer field with grass turf, and a dance room.

-At the entrance of the school, there is a golden statue of Founder of Bongduk Education Foundation, Madame Bongduk Lee (1921~2010).
+At the entrance of the school, there is a golden statue of Founder of Bongduk Education Foundation, Madame Bongduk Lee (1921–2010).

 The campus consists of the High School block, the Middle School Block, the "First Program" (Elementary), soccer field and residential facilities include the dormitory for students, and the Town House and Guesthouse for foreign teachers.